 — Bible Echo and Signs of the Times, February 15, 1893

-I fervently pray, O Lord, for Your strength and grace in the battles of this life.
+I fervently pray, O Lord, for Your strength and grace in my battles of life.
 I am so weak, but in humbleness I choose You as my authority, I present the merits of Christ as my righteousness.
 I come to You just as I am and claim the promise that those who come to You, You will in no way cast out.
-Cleanse me, my Savior, send me help from on high, I praise You from whom all blessings flow!
+Cleanse me, O my Savior, I need help from on high.
+I praise You from whom all blessings flow!